Steelers stay perfect, blow out Mayfield, Browns 38-7

-James Conner ran for 101 yards and a touchdown and the Steelers battered the Browns in a 38-7 blowout victory on Sunday to improve to 5-0 for the first time since 1978.
-Ben Roethlisberger added 162 yards passing and a score.

-Pittsburgh emphatically ended Cleveland’s four-game winning streak and extended the Browns’ skid at Heinz Field to 17 and counting.

-The Browns (4-2) were unable to get anything going against a defense that sacked aching Baker Mayfield four times, picked him off twice and chased him late in the third quarter with the game out of reach.
-The NFL’s top rushing offense managed 75 yards on the ground — 113 below its season average — as the Steelers dominated both sides of the line of scrimmage in easily their best performance in 2020.
+The Browns (4-2) were unable to get anything going against a defense that gave Mayfield little time to throw or running back Kareem Hunt any space to maneuver.
+Cleveland managed just 75 yards on the ground — 113 below its season average — and was basically forced to abandon its gameplan after falling behind by 24 points in the first half.

+“We just got outplayed today,” said Mayfield, who completed 10 of 18 passes for 119 yards to go with a touchdown and the two interceptions before being taken out to protect his tender ribs.
+“That’s what happens when you don’t execute.
+Great teams capitalize on your mistakes and they did.”

-Safety Minkah Fitzpatrick stepped in front of a Mayfield pass and raced 33 yards to the end zone fors an early 10-0 lead.
-The Browns, off to the franchise’s best start since 1994, never really recovered in a stadium where they haven’t won since Mayfield was in elementary school.
+Fitzpatrick, an All-Pro last season, collected his first true “splash” play of 2020 when he stepped in front of a Mayfield pass and sprinted into the end zone.
+Mayfield never saw Fitzpatrick coming.
+The same could be said for the rest of the Browns.
+The franchise’s best start since 1994 ended with a thud in a stadium where they haven’t won since Mayfield was in elementary school.

-Mayfield spent a portion of the week nursing a rib injury but said he was going to be good to go because “mama didn’t raise no wuss.”
-Maybe, but Mayfield stood little chance against Pittsburgh’s relentless pressure.
-His second interception set up Roethlisberger’s ridiculously easy 28-yard touchdown throw to James Washington late in the second quarter.
-That gave the Steelers a 24-0 advantage they never flirted with giving away.

-Mayfield finished 10 of 18 for 119 yards and a touchdown to go with the two interceptions.
-First-year Cleveland coach Kevin Stefanski pulled Mayfield late in the third quarter after a 3-yard touchdown run by Pittsburgh rookie wide receiver Chase Claypool put the Steelers up 31-7.
+A week after allowing Philadelphia to convert 10 of 15 third downs in a closer than expected win over the Eagles, the Steelers held Cleveland to 1 of 12 on third downs and 0 for 3 on fourth downs, an afternoon of dominance that began with Fitzpatrick’s Pick-6.

+“I think it sent a message to them that you know, third down wasn’t going to be easy sledding today, and we needed it,” Tomlin said.
+“Minkah is an A-player.
+It was a significant play.
+He’s capable of delivering those type of plays and we’ll keep snapping the ball and watching him do it.”

 GARRETT/RUDOLPH REDUX